camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03ba-process-instance-modification.html.md

 <div data-bpmn-diagram="guides/user-guide/process-engine/process-instance-modification/example2"></div>

-Starting the activity *Assess Credit Worthiness* also registers an event subscription for the message boundary event *Cancellation Notice Received* such that it is possible to cancel the sub process this way.
+Starting the activity *Assess Credit Worthiness* also registers an event subscription for the message boundary event *Cancelation Notice Received* such that it is possible to cancel the sub process this way.

 ### Ancestor Selection for Instantiation